chrisgrieser/nvim-early-retirement/README.md

 	-- filetypes to ignore
 	ignoredFiletypes = {},

-	-- ignore files matches this lua pattern (string.find); empty string -- disables this setting
-	ignoreFilenamePattern = "";
+	-- ignore files matching this lua pattern; empty string disables this setting ignoreFilenamePattern = "";

 	-- will not close the alternate file ignoreAltFile = true,

-	-- minimum number of open buffers for auto-closing to become active, e.g., -- by setting this to 4, no auto-closing will take place when you have 3 -- or less open buffers.
+	-- minimum number of open buffers for auto-closing to become active.
+E.g., -- by setting this to 4, no auto-closing will take place when you have 3 -- or fewer open buffers.
 Note that this plugin never closes the currently -- active buffer, so a number < 2 will effectively disable this setting. minimumBufferNum = 1,